 Thank you for visiting the PelHeat website.
 Since 2007 we have been marketing pellet mills and plants for a wide range of clients and materials.
-We also offer education on the pellet mill production process and support through our affordable consultation service.

 The pellet machines and plants we offer are made here in the UK and are based on mill designs which has been in production for over 50 years.
 We specialise in high quality small scale machines for the research and commercial sector.
 We acknowledge that our equipment cannot meet everyone’s requirements or budget, therefore we also offer our online consultation service.
 If you are looking to purchase a different pellet mill / plant or have already done so and you are experiencing issues the pellet mill or other equipment we are here to help.